 Real estate prices in tourist hotspots such as the Amalfi Coast are very high.

-Airports: Naples and Salerno
+Airports: Naples and Salerno.

 Apulia